 Conclusion

 Our study emphasises the importance of considering individual variation in metabolic plasticity in response to changes in temperature and body mass.
-Individual variation in metabolic rate and mass is organised hierarchically and if the hierarchical nature of individual data is not correctly modelled, population level mass-scaling relationships may be mix of among-and within individual (or population) effects.
+Individual variation in metabolic rate and mass is organised hierarchically and if the hierarchical nature of individual data is not correctly modelled, mass-scaling relationships may be mix of among-and within individual effects.
 This can lead to ‘hasty generalisations’, particularly in theoretical models that utilise energetic scaling across taxa to predict ecological system dynamics.
 From our study, it is apparent that thermal plasticity of metabolic rate is indeed repeatable and could be subjected to natural selection to shape population reaction norms in the face of warming climate.
 Given that within-individual variance declined with increasing temperatures, this may allow selection to operate more efficiently at higher temperatures.
 Our results show that metabolic reaction norms may not be strictly linear and may even have the capacity to evolve more malleable forms, however this was dependent on what statistical approach we used.
 While we do not advocate the use of any single approach in modelling plasticity, our goal is to illustrate how differences in assumptions between the function-valued and character-state approach can influence the inferences we draw from them.
 Molecular studies elucidating the mechanisms of metabolic plasticity in response to the internal and external environment would be invaluable to better explain deviations from the ¾ power law and ‘universal temperature dependence’ as well as, the capacity for metabolic reaction norms to evolve.

 Author contributions